firoball/The-Conflict-Resurrected-Ninja-Edition/readme.txt

 Legal stuff:

-All graphics and models are owned by me, and I ask you NOT to use them for something else.
-Music is property of Nightbeat and usage was granted.
+Music is property of Nightbeat and usage was granted for this project only.

+Addendum 04/2017:

+This project remained unversioned until now and was uploaded as is.
+Please respect license.txt.

 -Ninjaball
 http://www.firoball.de